gradle/gradle/subprojects/docs/src/docs/release/notes.md

 You can mix JUnit 3/4 tests with `Jupiter` tests without the need to rewrite old tests.
 A sample of mixed tests can be found at `samples/testing/junitplatform/engine` in the '-all' distribution of Gradle.

-Note that JUnit 5 requires Java 8 or higher.
+**Note:** Use of JUnit 5 features requires Java 8 or higher.

-### Fail fast on `test` task
+### Fail fast option for Test tasks

-Gradle now supports failing the `test` task after the first failed test.
-Projects with large test suite can take a long time to execute even though a failure occurred early on leading to unnecessary wait times (especially on CI).
-To enable this fail fast behavior in your build file, you should set the `failFast` property:
+Gradle now supports stopping [`Test`](dsl/org.gradle.api.tasks.testing.Test.html) tasks after the first failed test.
+Projects with large test suites can take a long time to execute even though a failure occurred early on leading to unnecessary wait times (especially on CI).
+To enable this fail fast behavior in your build file, set the `failFast` property to `true`:

     test {
         failFast = true
     }

 In addition, this behavior can be enabled from the command line for individual build invocations.
-An invocation would look like `gradle test --fail-fast`.
+An invocation looks like:

-### Support for optional dependencies in POM consumption

-Gradle now creates a dependency constraint for each dependency declaration in a POM file with `<optional>true</optional>`.
-This constraint will produce the expected result for an optional dependency: if the dependency module is brought in by another, non-optional dependency declaration, then the constraint will apply when choosing the version for that dependency (e.g., if the optional dependency defines a higher version, that one is chosen).

-_Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
-It can be turned on in Gradle 4.6+ by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` in _settings.gradle_.

-### BOM import

-Gradle now [provides support](userguide/managing_transitive_dependencies.html#sec:bom_import) for importing [bill of materials (BOM) files](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies), which are effectively `.pom` files that use `<dependencyManagement>` to control the dependency versions of direct and transitive dependencies.
-It works by declaring a dependency on a BOM.

-    dependencies {
-        // import a BOM
-        implementation 'org.springframework.boot:spring-boot-dependencies:1.5.8.RELEASE'

-        // define dependencies without versions
-        implementation 'com.google.code.gson:gson'
-        implementation 'dom4j:dom4j'
-    }

-Here, for example, the versions of `gson` and `dom4j` are provided by the Spring Boot BOM.

-_Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
-It can be turned on in Gradle 4.6+ by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` in _settings.gradle_.

-### Compile/runtime scope separation in POM consumption

-Since Gradle 1.0, `runtime` scoped dependencies have been included in the Java compile classpath, which has some drawbacks:

-- The compile classpath is much larger than it needs to be, slowing down compilation.
-- The compile classpath includes `runtime` files that do not impact compilation, resulting in unnecessary re-compilation when these files change.

-Now, if this new behavior is turned on, the Java and Java Library plugins both honor the separation of compile and runtime scopes.
-Meaning that the compile classpath only includes `compile` scoped dependencies, while the runtime classpath adds the `runtime` scoped dependencies as well.
-This is in particular useful if you develop and publish Java libraries with Gradle where the api/implementation dependencies separation is reflected in the published scopes.

-_Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
-It can be turned on in Gradle 4.6+ by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` in _settings.gradle_.
+    gradle integTest --fail-fast

+More information is available in the [Java Plugin documentation for test execution](userguide/java_plugin.html#sec:test_execution).

 <!--
 ### Example new and noteworthy
 -->

-### Specifying metadata sources for repositories
+### Customizable metadata file resolution

 Gradle now allows you to explicitly state for [which metadata files](userguide/repository_types.html#sub:supported_metadata_sources) it should search in a repository.
 Use the following to configure Gradle to fail-fast resolving a dependency if a POM file is not found first.